Music Composer Courses and Degree Programs

 - Recently Updated

-Music Composers produce, arrange, and create music of all styles, from symphonies to rock to jingles.
-Today, many universities...
+Music composers produce, arrange, and create music of all styles, from symphonies to rock to jingles.
+Read on to learn how to...

 - Diary of an OCW Music Student, Week 4: Circular Pitch Systems and the Triad